nyberry/nyberrysite/tools/neuro.md

 <img src="/assets/images/horsedermatomes.gif">

-I think the dermatome map makes more sense when you stand like a horse.
+And I think the dermatome map makes more sense when you stand like a horse.

 <img src="/assets/images/dermatome.png">